Kartoffelbauer/gandi-record-updater/README.md

 WantedBy=multi-user.target
 ```

-Replace the statement after `ExecStart =` with the path to the executable file, followed by all further information, as already explained above.
+Replace the statement after `ExecStart =` with the path to the executable file, followed by all further details, as already mentioned above.
 Save and exit.
 To activate the service type `sudo service enable recUpdater.service`.

 <h2>Configuration</h2>